1m5/1m5-core/src/main/java/io/onemfive/core/did/README.md

 the only verified claim that needs to be share is whether they are over 21.
 There is not need to share actual age, street address, height, weight, etc.

-* Access can be given to data at a very granular level explicitly approved by the member.
+* Access can be given to data at the lowest attribute level explicitly approved by the member.
-* No integrations with legal systems will be tolerated.
-Laws are made by one group to control other groups behaviors and normally found to be unethical.
-Although data can be shown to 3rd parties if the member wishes as in the example with being old enough to purchase alcohol in a jurisdiction requiring proof of age.
+* Data can be shown to 3rd parties if the member wishes as in the example with being old enough to purchase alcohol in a jurisdiction requiring proof of age but all data owned by the user is managed by the user to uphold voluntaryism.
 * The only rules to be followed within 1M5 is ethics and it's defined to be the non-aggression principle / voluntary relationships (voluntaryism).

 ### The rights of identity holders must supersede any other platform or ecosystem entities</h2>